wutangrepo/My-Web/README.md

 # My-Web — Hugo Site

-My-Web is a Hugo-powered static website.
+My-Web Hugo-powered static website.
 This repository contains the site content, configuration, and theme as a Git submodule.
 Builds and deployments are automated with GitHub Actions and published to a remote server via `rsync` over SSH.

 - Live site: https://wuweb.westeurope.cloudapp.azure.com/
 - Static site generator: [Hugo](https://gohugo.io/) (extended)